 In all, I think the number of disadvantages to this model outweighs the money you save (only $10-$20), but it is the third most purchased motion activated sprinkler on Amazon and second or third most reviewed on YouTube.

 Check out this video to view the Havahart 5266 Spray Away 2.0 in action.
 Too bad it’s on a dog and not a raccoon or cat, but you can see that it works.

 Spray Away Elite II Hose-Free

-The Havahart Spray Away Elite II Hose-Free is currently the only model available that functions without needing to be attached to a hose!
+Currently Unavailable.
+The Spray Away Elite II Hose-Free is currently the only model available that functions without needing to be attached to a hose!
 This means it will be perfect for areas of your yard where a hose doesn’t reach, or you want to be able to easily move the unit to different places (keeping unwanted visitors on their toes!).